littlelambcj/GuitarChordCheckerWeb/README.md

 - Built for efficiency over complexity.

 ## Known Bugs / Features
-- **Reset All Button**: It exists, but it doesn't do anything because I got bored during implementation.

 Note on File Naming: Since this app was refactored from my original Ukulele tool, some internal UI elements still carry the "Ukulele" prefix.
 Please be assured that the logic and data are fully optimized for Guitar.